darkdukey/cocos2dx-lite/README.md

 1. [pidcat](https://github.com/JakeWharton/pidcat) Colored logcat script which only shows log entries for a specific application package.
 2. [sprite-sheet-packer](https://github.com/amakaseev/sprite-sheet-packer) Sprite sheet packer
 3. [ImageOptim](https://github.com/ImageOptim/ImageOptim) GUI image optimizer for Mac
+4. [ZeroBrane Studio](https://studio.zerobrane.com/) ZeroBrane Studio is a lightweight Lua IDE
+    > I can’t step into functions defined in other files in my project.
+You either need to open them in the IDE before you want to step through them, or to configure the IDE to auto-open files requested during debugging using editor.autoactivate = true.
+    > ​
+    > **RESTART, RESTART RESTART ZBS IDE**

 ## How to start